daschaich/BadHonnef/README.md

 Note that this template code needs LAPACK in order to handle more than two spatial sites (`L=1`).

-While the CG implementation is the only coding task here, there are various experiments to do once it is in place (optionally using the model solution to appear):
+While the CG implementation is the only coding task here, there are various experiments to do once it is in place (optionally using the model solution):
 * Monitor the residual as a function of iteration number
 * Check how the convergence changes for different stopping conditions (`resid` in `run`)
 * Check how the convergence changes for different `L` or `Nt` (the setup time increases rapidly for larger `L`)